Rahm-no/MinatoLoader/README.md

 ```bash
 git clone git@github.com:Rahm-no/MinatoLoader.git
 ```
-2. Build docker image [This step will take X min  ]
+2. Build docker image [This step will take 5 min  ]
 ```bash
 cd imseg_workload
 docker build -t minato:latest .
 ```
-3. Download the data [This step will take X min and 27GB in storage ]
+3. Download the data [This step will take 48 min and 27GB in storage ]

     To download the data please follow the instructions:
     ```bash